Sakhalia NetGraphics DivisionAcceptance of cookiesYouTubeYouTube

 Sinking of the Yamato

-Through the radio of one of the three destroyers that miraculously had managed to survive the deluge of bombs, Admiral Toyoda received the notification of the sinking of the Yamato.
-As a consolation prize, the Japanese made use of the unwise approach of the American aircraft carriers to the Japanese air bases caused by the 2nd Fleet, by later attacking said carriers with kamikaze pilots.
-A long controversy was generated among the Japanese experts and the American historians in respect of the desperate action assigned to the Yamato.
-In opinion of the most, it was a huge mistake, because the largest battleship in the world should not be sent to battle without the assistance of a minimal air force.
-Admiral Toyoda, maximum responsible of the action, explained time later that they "should do anything possible to help the soldiers that were fighting in Okinawa.
-We had to venture into that reckless action.
-As far as that decision of mine could be now condemned, I do not try to say anything to justify myself.
-I only want to add that in that moment I had no other alternative."
+Admiral Toyoda received the notification of the sinking of the Yamato through the radio of one of the three destroyers which miraculously had managed to survive the deluge of bombs.
+The mission of the 2nd Fleet had ended without any success but the Japanese were comforted by the idea of that sacrifice being not in vain.
+In their attempt of getting as close as possible to the 2nd Fleet, the Americans had unwisely placed their aircraft carriers too close to the Japanese airbases, which made possible other Kamikaze attacks.
+Later a long controversy developed among the Japanese experts and the American historians in respect of the desperate mission assigned to the Yamato.
+The opinion of the largest part of them was that it was a huge mistake, because the largest battleship in the world should not be sent to battle without a minimum of aerial cover.
+Later Admiral Toyoda, the maximum responsible of the action, explained that they "should do anything possible to help the soldiers that were fighting in Okinawa.
+We had to venture into that reckless mission.
+Even if that decision of mine could be now condemned, I do not try to say anything to justify myself.
+I only want to add that in that moment I did not have another alternative."

-Class: Yamato (3 units, one reconverted in aircraft carrier)
+Class: Yamato (3 units, one reconverted into aircraft carrier)

 Type: Battleship